This tutorial shows how to make an easy recolored map-skin using this Summoner’s Rift template.

 XnConvert can be used to batch convert all images.
 But the result can be different.

-First of all download my map template.
+First of all download the map template.
 (This includes map, chars and turrets.
 All you need for texture changing)

 Personally the best and fastest way to recolor all images is to use the bulk edit mode in Photoshop.
 Sadly I don’t use any other software but it’s just recoloring right now.
 It can be also done in GIMP or Paint.net.
 But the way is a bit different and you need to touch any texture manually.